buzzfactoryFE/AwsGraphDB/README.md

 ```
 custodian.yml is in the repository

-when completed your output folder should full of json files describing your resources.
-Now you are ready to load data into Neo4j, configure AWSNEoConfig.json with the correct parameters
+When completed your output folder should full of json files describing your resources.
+Now you are ready to load data into Neo4j, configure AWSNEoConfig.json with the correct parameters.
+Parameters are path to account.yml, the output folder with jason files and connection string to your Neo4j installation.
 ```
 [
     {